Save Our Species

 Grants for conservation of threatened species and their habitats.
 Threatened species are those listed as Vulnerable, Endangered, or Critically Endangered on IUCN’s Red List.
 The Fund makes two types of grants.

 Threatened Species Grants — Grants address specific conservation priorities determined by IUCN, with new priorities in SOS added each year.
 Grants range from US$25 thousand to US$800 thousand for projects of one to two years.
-The average grant size is about US$100 thousand.

 Rapid Action Grants — These are comparatively smaller grants to address emergencies that demand specific and targeted conservation actions.
 Rapid Action Grants can focus on any threatened species, i.e., including species outside current strategic priorities of the Threatened Species Grants.
 Grants are a maximum of US$25 thousand for up to one year.